Dynamic and Static Operator Library Build

-Operator dynamic and static library compilation is the process of compiling the operator implementation code and related files into dynamic and static libraries.
-Compared with custom operator package compilation, dynamic and static library compilation significantly simplifies the integration and deployment process.
-This process includes compiling and linking the operator kernel implementation, tiling implementation on the host, graph adaptation file, and automatically generated single-operator calling implementation code into dynamic and static libraries.
+Dynamic and static operator library build is a process of generating dynamic and static libraries from operator implementation code and related files.
+Compared with custom OPP build, dynamic and static library build significantly simplifies the integration and deployment process.
+The process involves compiling and linking the operator implementation on the kernel, tiling implementation on the host, adaptation file for integration into a graph, and automatically generated single-operator calling implementation code into dynamic and static libraries.

 The following header files are automatically generated:

-The operator dynamic and static library compilation supports the following models:
+The dynamic and static operator library build supports the following models:

 • Atlas A3 training products/Atlas A3 inference products